usvao/vodays/tutorials/tutorials.rst

 Tutorials
 =========

-remember that all the tutorials are set within 1 or more :ref:`science_stories`.
+remember that all the tutorials are set within 1 or more :ref:`science_xtor`.

 .. toctree::
    :maxdepth: 1